T0nyX1ang/WHU-BeamerTemplate/README.md

 ## License

 * This project (excluding the Logo of Wuhan University) is licensed under LaTeX Project Public License, version 1.3c or later.
-See `LICENSE` for more details.
+See `LICENSE` and `MANIFEST` for more details.
 * Wuhan University maintains the copyright of The Logo of Wuhan University, which should not be used in ANY COMMERCIAL PRODUCTS.

 ## More details